2011-2019 Mitsubishi Outlander Sport

 Replacing your Outlander Sport's factory speakers

 The speaker removal and replacement process is basically the same for all three systems.
 You’ll need mounting brackets to install your new speakers, and they’re included with your speaker purchase.
-You’ll also have to drill new mounting holes to install the speaker/bracket combo.
-That’s not hard to do, but work carefully and wear eye protection.

 The Outlander Sport's tweeters are very easy to remove and replace (Crutchfield Research Photo)